FOREX-Dollar shakes off weakness after investors rethink Fed outlook

 World FX rates https://tmsnrt.rs/2RBWI5E

-(Additional reporting by Brigid Riley Editing by Shri Navaratnam, Lincoln Feast and Angus MacSwan)
+(Additional reporting by Brigid Riley Editing by Lincoln Feast, Angus MacSwan and Chizu Nomiyama)

 ((amanda.cooper@thomsonreuters.com; +442031978531; Twitter: https://twitter.com/a_coops1;))